 Notes for majors from the College of Liberal Arts (CLA)

-- CLA majors have a Liberal Arts Core requirement (5 courses, at least 15 credits).
+CLA majors have a College of Liberal Arts core requirement (five courses, at least 15 credits).

-- Nearly all degrees at OSU are either BA (Bachelor of Arts) or BS (Bachelor of Science) degrees.
+- Nearly all degrees at OSU are either BA or BS degrees.

 - BS requirements are included in major curriculum for all degrees that are in colleges outside of the College of Liberal Arts.